 This is quite an important decision to make.

-Chives are ideal for an indoor hydroponic or aquaponic system.
-They will thrive in a temperature of about 19°C, good moisture levels and long daylight supply.
+They are ideal for an indoor hydroponic or aquaponic system.
+And will thrive in a temperature of about 19°C, good moisture levels and long daylight supply.

 For example if you use a kitchen hydroponic kit with LED lighting.